Nzoyy/FPS-Counter-Rainmeter/README.md

 This Rainmeter skin displays the current framerate (FPS) using data from MSI Afterburner.
 It features a dynamic display that shows the FPS value and units only when you hover over the background, ensuring a clean and unobtrusive interface.

+(By default, nothing is displayed when FPS = 0
+FPS counter automatically appears when FPS > 0
+On mouse hover: displays background and red outline)

 ## Features

 - **Dynamic Display**: The FPS counter and units are only visible when the mouse hovers over the background area.